SiraajR/Min_vertex_cover_Cuda/README.md

 This project draws inspiration from and builds upon existing research and documentation in the fields of parallel graph algorithms and CUDA programming:

 - 📄 **Parallel Vertex Cover Heuristics**
-  [Luby-style Parallel Vertex Cover](https://people.eecs.berkeley.edu/~satish/papers/sc2009.pdf) — Satish et al., SC '09
-  Discusses parallel heuristics and tie-breaking strategies for graph algorithms on GPUs.
+  [Accelerating large graph algorithms on the GPU using CUDA]([https://people.eecs.berkeley.edu/~satish/papers/sc2009.pdf](https://cdn.iiit.ac.in/cdn/cvit.iiit.ac.in/papers/Pawan07accelerating.pdf)) — Pawan Harish and P. J. Narayanan